Earplug: Musician's earplugs

 Musician's earplugs.
 The grey end caps contain an acoustic transmission line with a damper (attenuator) at the end while the domed flanges form a seal in the ear canal.
 The output port can just be seen as a small hole at the near end of the left plug.

 Musicians are exposed to potentially harmful levels of sound, which can lead to hearing loss, tinnitus, and other auditory symptoms.
 Because of this, musicians may choose to use earplugs.

 Musician's earplugs (also called Hi-Fi or Lossless earplugs) are designed to attenuate sounds evenly across all frequencies (pitches) which helps maintain the ear's natural frequency response and thus minimizes the effect on the user's perception of timbre (frequency spectrum, f.ex. bass and treble levels).
 These are commonly used by musicians and technicians, both in the studio and in concert, to avoid overexposure to high volume levels.
-Musician's earplugs generally achieve a more natural frequency response by incorporating a small diaphragm or membrane together with acoustic channels and damping materials.
+Musicians' earplugs generally achieve a more natural frequency response by incorporating a small diaphragm or membrane together with acoustic channels and damping materials.
 Simpler variants with only a small hole introduce a low frequency leak, and will not achieve a flat frequency response.
-Examples of manufacturers of membrane-based earplugs are ACS, Etymotic and Minuendo.

-Preformed earplugs, such as the ER-20 earplug are universal (non-custom) earplugs with a noise reduction rating (NRR) of about 12 dB.
-A selection of musician's earplugs have been reviewed by the National Acoustic Laboratories and The HEARing CRC in conjunction with Choice.
+Preformed earplugs are universal (non-custom) earplugs with a noise reduction rating (NRR) of about 12 dB.
+A selection of musicians' earplugs have been reviewed by the National Acoustic Laboratories and The HEARing CRC in conjunction with Choice.
 The review results (which include attenuation measures and user ratings of comfort, fit and sound quality) are available at What Plug?.

-A more expensive option is the custom molded musician's earplug, which is custom-made for the individual listener.
+A more expensive option is the custom molded musicians' earplug, which is custom-made for the individual listener.
 These earplugs are typically made out of silicone or vinyl materials and come with a vent and a variety of filters that can change the amount of attenuation provided.
 Common static filter attenuation levels are 9, 15, and 25 dB.
-This type of plug is quite popular among audio engineers who can safely listen to loud mixes for extended periods of time.
+This type of plug is quite popular among audio engineers who are able to safely listen to loud mixes for extended periods of time.
 However, they can be quite costly, being intended for constant re-use unlike simple earplugs which are disposable.